ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on...
 3. See problem...

-## bottom version (use `btm -V`)
+## bottom version

-_Tell me which version of bottom you installed.
+_Use `btm -V` and report the version of bottom you have installed.
 Also, if you're not on the latest version, please try that and see if the problem is already resolved._

 ## bottom config file (if used)